Main Stage

 FAQ

-This is the Harmonica Jam FAQ (Frequently Asked Questions) whose purpose is to answer questions about the Online Jam.
-We have been running jams online for about seven years, since 2001.
+This is the Harmonica Boogie FAQ (Frequently Asked Questions) whose purpose is to answer questions about our online jam.
+We have been running jams online for about nine years, since 2001.

-The Harmonica Jam 14 started in February 2008 and will run until the end of July 2008.
+The current Harmonica Boogie Jam 20 started on Feb 2011 and will run until the July 3, 2011.

 Myself, Rick Beall, operates the jam.
-If you have any technical problems or need help, the best way to contact me is through the Harmonica Jam Forum at
+If you have any technical problems or need help, the best way to contact me is through the Harmonica Boogie Forum at

 What is the purpose of the jam?